antiguatechlabs/antigua-tech-labs/memory-bank/systemPatterns.md

 - `Providers` component wraps the application to provide context
 - ThemeProvider supplies Material UI theming
+- LanguageProvider manages language state and switching
 - AnimatePresence enables page transition animations

+### Language-Based Routing

+The application implements language-based routing:

+- URL patterns like `/en/` and `/es/` determine which language content to display
+- Middleware redirects users from the root URL to a default language (e.g., `/en/`)
+- Language context reads the language from the URL path
+- Language toggle updates the URL when the language is changed
+- SEO is optimized with proper hreflang tags

 ### Data Flow

 Data flows through the application in a unidirectional pattern:

+- Language is determined from the URL path
-- Content is loaded from JSON files using data utilities
+- Content is loaded from language-specific JSON files using data utilities
-- Page components receive content through props
+- Page components receive content through props based on the current language
 - UI components render based on the provided content
 - Interactive elements trigger client-side actions